HelfenKannJeder/come2help-web/README.md

  * `npm test`

-  Runs the behaviour test in a PhantomJS instance.
+  Runs the behaviour test in Firefox.
+Requires firefox to be installed.

- _**Note:** unfortunately, PhantomJS testing with protractor is quite error prone. `npm run chrometest -s` is recommended for testing in development!_

  * `npm run chrometest -s`

- Runs the behaviour test in Chrome (requires Chrome to be installed, duh).
+ Runs the behaviour test in Chrome.
+Requires chrome to be installed.

  * `npm run browsertest -s`